 Opportunity lies in creating low-cost device that reduces the cognitive stimulation that is required to use mobile phones by designing an analog interface that temporally attaches to smartphones to reduce cognitive strain.

 Health care for TBI's can be costly.
 Cove is designed to be affordable.
 It fits most modern smartphones and is designed to be easily manufactued.

 Nothing is more frustrating than being unable to do tasks that you used to be able to do without a second thought

 Cove give people back some of their autonomy.
 Letting them communicate without pain.
 While promoting recovery.

 Cove is designed to be attached quickly and efficiently.
 If you're feeling your symptoms flare up again months after your injury?
 Pull cove out of the drawer and get back to your day.

-Did you know it's very common for people to multiple TBI's throughout their lives?
+Did you know it's very common for people to suffer multiple TBI's throughout their lives?

 In-depth research was performed on various screens, the symptoms experienced by various levels of TBI's, accessible UI design practices, and technologies that could benefit sufferers.
 This report goes into detail explaining the findings.